-Visitors varied hugely; young families living in temporary accommodation, people who are rough sleeping, a homeowner seeking options for what to do with spare bedrooms.
+Over 195 days, Open House ran 159 events and welcomed more than 5,500 people through its doors.
+Visitors varied hugely and included young families living in temporary accommodation, people who were rough-sleeping and a homeowner seeking options for what to do with spare bedrooms.

 Winner: The Brentford Project (pictured above) by Ballymore with HAL Architects, AHMM, Glenn Howells Architects, Maccreanor Lavington, Johnson Naylor, Amos & Amos, Huw Morgan and Octink